AP Top 25 Takeaways: Before 1st CFP rankings, field trimmed

 LAST-HOPE LEACH

-Still, just think what fun it could be having Leach in the mix as the committee's ranking are released and his team is on the outside looking in week after week.
+Still, just think what fun it could be to have Leach in the mix as the committee's ranking are released and his team is on the outside looking in week after week.

 After beating Stanford, Leach quoted John Wooden and talked about how his team needed to focus on the small picture - and not the playoff race.
 He then talked about his desire for a 64-team playoff field.